JaidevSK/Landslide-Susceptibility-Mapping-using-Machine-Learning-MATLAB-Excellence-in-Innovation-Project/README.md

 ### Model Architecture and Training

 - A cascade forward neural network was used for this project.
 The model has 36 input parameters (each corresponding to the R, G, and B values of the obtained data points of the 12 input parameters).
-The model had 24 hidden units and the output had 1 parameters, corresponding to the label of the pixel under consideration.
+The model had 24 hidden units and the output had 1 parameter corresponding to the label of the pixel under consideration.
 The colour encoding scheme of the landslide susceptibility is the same as that of the map of the historical landslides.

 ![Model](https://github.com/JaidevSK/Landslide-Susceptibility-Mapping-using-Machine-Learning-MATLAB-Excellence-in-Innovation-Project/blob/main/Model%20Architecture.png?raw=true)